 However, these promises were always made in the context of legislation blocked by the Senate in late December that attempted to raise the per person payment from $600 to $2,000.
 Because $600 checks were already being distributed by the time Biden and the others entered office, the addition of $1,400 would fulfill the campaign promise of $2,000 per person COVID-19 stimulus payments.

-As governments fight the COVID-19 pandemic, Snopes is fighting an “infodemic” of rumors and misinformation, and you can help.
-Read our coronavirus fact checks.
+As more than one year passes since COVID-19 was declared a pandemic, Snopes is still fighting an “infodemic” of rumors and misinformation, and you can help.
+Find out what we’ve learned and how to inoculate yourself against COVID-19 misinformation.
+Read the latest fact checks about the vaccines.
 Submit any questionable rumors and “advice” you encounter.
 Become a Founding Member to help us hire more fact-checkers.
 And, please, follow the CDC or WHO for guidance on protecting your community from the disease.

 In late December and early January 2021, increasing COVID-19 stimulus payments from $600 to $2,000 per person became a major issue in the Georgia Senate run-off elections.
 The campaign pitch, made in some form by Jon Ossoff, Raphael Warnock, and Joe Biden leading up to that Jan.
 5, 2021 election, was that a blue (Democrat-controlled) U.S. Senate would ensure passage of those $2,000 checks.